Saving money each month means more money in your pocket.

 As mentioned above, it’s important to be picky where you grocery shop to save money.
 But it’s also important to utilize money saving resources to get the best bang for your buck.
 My two top resources I use on a weekly basis are Ebates and Ibotta.

-Ibotta is an awesome cash back app that you can use on your smart phone to earn cash back rewards and save money simply when you shop.
+Ibotta is an awesom app that you can use on your smart phone to earn cash back rewards and save money every time you shop.

-It includes many popular stores such as Amazon, Walmart, Target, Costco, Fred Meyer, and 100+ more.
+It includes all my favorites stores like Walmart, Target, Costco, Fred Meyer, DollarTree, and many more.

 Sign up with my code here (it’s always free!) to get a $10 welcome bonus.
 Enjoy your free money! 🙂